By Hilde Thunem (email@example.com)

 Walton Rogers interprets the garment to be a serk, although one of much coarser quality than the ones worn at Birka.

-Liisa Rasmussen and Bjarne Lønborg: Dragtrester i grav ACQ, Køstrup, p 178
+Illustration (slightly modified) from Liisa Rasmussen and Bjarne Lønborg: Dragtrester i grav ACQ, Køstrup, p 176

 This find was originally interpreted to be a serk, but has recently been suggested to come from a smokkr instead.
 I have included a summary of the original report, so that you can make your own decision as to how the evidence should be read.

-A woman's grave at Vangsnes in Norway (B 5625) contained several fragments of a tabby wool, where three of the fragments were pleated (2-3 mm deep pleats).
+A woman's grave at Vangsnes in Norway (B 5625) contained several fragments of a tabby wool.
+Three of the fragments were pleated (2-3 mm deep pleats).
 The rest of the fragments are plain, but it is uncertain if this is because the pleating has disappeared in the grave, or if only part of the garment was pleated.

 Tre fragmenter av et toskaftstoff, B 5625 Vangsnes, er plisserte.
 Plisseringen er jevn og regelmessig og tilsvarer helt den Agnes Geijer har beskrevet fra Birka.
 Foldene er to-tre mm dype, og de framstår i tversnitt som en sammenpresset bølgelinje (Geijer 1938, 16). <...> De øvrige fragmentene av toskaftstoffet fra B5625 Vangsnes viser ikke spor av plissering.
 Om dette kommer av bevaringsforholdene, eller om bare en del av stoffet opprinnelig var plissert, er vanskelig å avgjøre.